parnic/MMM-ScreenLogic/README.md

 # MMM-ScreenLogic

-A <a href="https://github.com/MichMich/MagicMirror">MagicMirror²</a> module used to connect to a local Pentair ScreenLogic pool controller system.
+[MagicMirror²](https://github.com/MichMich/MagicMirror) module used to connect to a local Pentair ScreenLogic pool controller system.

 ## Installation

 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/parnic/MMM-ScreenLogic.git`.
 2. `cd MMM-ScreenLogic`
-3. Execute `npm install` to install the node dependencies.
+3. Execute `npm install --production` to install the node dependencies.
 4. Add the module inside `config.js` placing it where you prefer.

 ## Config

 |Option|Type|Description|Default|
 |---|---|---|---|
 |`coldTemp`|Integer|Show the temperature colored blue if it's at or below this level for pool/spa (requires option `colored`).
 This is in whatever scale your system is set to (Fahrenheit/Celsius).|`84`|